Candice LeRae: Various alliances (2022–present)

 On the September 26, 2022, episode of Raw, LeRae returned to WWE as a face, defeating Nikki A.S.H..
 On January 28, 2023, at the Royal Rumble, LeRae competed in the women's Royal Rumble match at #12, but was eliminated by Iyo Sky.
 After Hartwell's promotion to the main roster, LeRae reunited with Hartwell.
 On January 27, 2024, at the Royal Rumble, LeRae competed in the women's Royal Rumble match at #4, but was eliminated by Damage CTRL.
 At Elimination Chamber: Perth, LeRae and Hartwell challenged the WWE Women's Tag Team Champions The Kabuki Warriors for the titles in a losing effort.
 On the March 11 episode of Raw, LeRae showed a more aggressive side and in particular, taunted Maxxine Dupri over the death of her real-life brother, turning heel.
 On the night 2 of the 2024 WWE Draft, LeRae was drafted to SmackDown, with Indi Hartwell, together.
 At King and Queen of the Ring, LeRae and Hartwell lost another title match against the new tag team champions Bianca Belair and Jade Cargill.
 During the Speed tapings on October 4, 2024 (aired on October 9), LeRae defeated Iyo Sky to become the inaugural WWE Women's Speed Champion.
 On November 1, Hartwell was released from WWE, ending their team.

 At Survivor Series: WarGames, LeRae, Nia Jax, Tiffany Stratton and The Judgment Day (Liv Morgan and Raquel Rodriguez) lost to Sky, Bayley, Bianca Belair, Naomi and Rhea Ripley in a WarGames match.
 On February 1, 2025, LeRae entered the Women's Royal Rumble at #23, but was eliminated by Trish Stratus.
 On the April 11 taping of Speed (airing April 16), LeRae lost the Women's Speed Championship to NXT's Sol Ruca, ending her reign at 189 days (194 days recognized by WWE).
 On the May 23, episode of SmackDown, Candice LeRae aligned herself with Johnny Gargano and Tommaso Ciampa.

 Other media

-She made her video game debut as a downloadable character in WWE 2K19 and returned for WWE 2K20, WWE 2K22, WWE 2K23 and WWE 2K24.
+She made her video game debut as a downloadable character in WWE 2K19 and returned for WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.

 Personal life

-Dawson married fellow professional wrestler Johnny Gargano at Disneyland on September 16, 2016.
+LeRae married fellow professional wrestler Johnny Gargano at Disneyland on September 16, 2016.
 They have been featured in a short-documentary on their dynamics as a wrestling couple.
 On August 12, 2021, the two announced that LeRae was pregnant with their first child.
 Their son was born on February 17, 2022.

-Dawson is an avid fan of Disney movies, as well as NHL team the Anaheim Ducks.
+LeRae is an avid fan of Disney movies, as well as NHL team the Anaheim Ducks.
 She has three brothers, one of whom was adopted by her parents when she was in high school.